 Another great natural repellent is white vinegar.
 Along with its other thousands of household uses, vinegar can be used to kill and deter spiders.
 The liquid contains acetic acid, which can be fatal to spiders upon direct contact.
 Mix a solution of equal parts water and vinegar, then spray this on any cobwebs or areas where spiders may gather.

 Make sure you physically brush off, too, before you head indoors to minimize any unwanted guests from hitching a ride inside.

-The most common poisonous spiders in the U.S. are the brown recluse, which has a dark-brown body a 1/4 inch long, and the slightly larger black widow, a shiny black spider with a red spot on its underbelly.
+The most common venomous spiders in the U.S. are the brown recluse, which has a dark-brown body a 1/4 inch long, and the slightly larger black widow, a shiny black spider with a red mark on its underbelly that looks like an hourglass.
 Look out for these pests as their bite can be fatal.
 Call an exterminator if you spot them outside in your garden or inside your home.